vmontesar-hue/hunter-agent/README.md

 # Hunter Agent V3

 ## Overview
 Hunter Agent V3 is an AI-powered business intelligence agent.
-It monitors news sources for strategic opportunities (M&A, Investments, New Hires, Innovations) relevant to Igeneris and clusters them by region.
+It monitors news sources for strategic opportunities (M&A, Investments, New Hires, Innovations) relevant to YOUR COMPANY and clusters them by region.

 **Key Features V3:**
 *   **Smart Filter (Naive Bayes)**: Uses a local ML model trained on your feedback to discard 90%+ of irrelevant noise *before* calling the AI.